dib-lab/kProcessor/README.md

 Python bindings are generated using [SWIG](https://github.com/swig/swig).
 It's **recommended** to install `swig=4.0.2` using [Conda](https://anaconda.org/conda-forge/swig/).

+You can build the python bindings by executing `build_wrapper.sh`, or you can follow the next steps.

 ### Generate bindings

 1. First, you need to follow the instructions in the [Build from source](#build_source).
 2. While `pwd=kProcessor` run: `python setup.py bdist_wheel`.
 3. Install the generated wheel package using: `cd dist && python -m pip install kProcessor*.whl`.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#contributors)